Jay-snow/octopus-dev/content/blog/book-review-born-to-run/index.md

 Two weeks ago I finished __*Born To Run: A Hidden Tribe, Superatheletes, and the Greatest Race the World Has Never Seen*__, and I'd like to share my thoughts on the book.

 I'm throwing __*Born To Run*__ onto my "Must Read" pile - especially for anyone who runs/jogs/walks in their spare time.
 This book is an enjoyable mashup of anthropological study and story-telling.
 The main plot follows the author, Christopher McDougall, on his journey into the Copper Canyons to try and find the answer to the opening question: "My does my knee hurt when I run?".
-What begins as a nagging knee pain for the author ends as an exploatory  between Man's relationship and history with running.
+What begins as a nagging knee pain for the author ends as an exploratory  between Man's relationship and history with running.

 ![Born To Run](book-review-born-to-run.jpg)